hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Images/carrier-grade.managing.images.md

 * [Delete an image](/helion/commercial/carrier/dashboard/managing/images/delete/)
 * [View image details](/helion/commercial/carrier/dashboard/managing/images/details/)
 * [Protect an image or snapshot from being edited](/helion/commercial/carrier/dashboard/managing/images/protect/)

+**Note:** The admin can perform all of the user tasks in addition to the admin tasks.

 ## Managing images as an admin ##